Skip to main content

 print(f"Query: '{query}'")

-query_embedding = embedder.generate(
+query_embedding = query_result.embeddings[0]

 # Similarity analysis